MicrosoftDocs/entra-docs/docs/identity/hybrid/includes/gpad-prereqs.md

 ### Supported groups
 Only the following is supported:
-  - only cloud created [Security groups](../../../fundamentals/concept-learn-about-groups.md#group-types) are supported
+  - Only cloud created [Security groups](../../../fundamentals/concept-learn-about-groups.md#group-types) are supported
-  - these groups can have assigned or dynamic membership.
+  - These groups can have assigned or dynamic membership.
-  - these groups can only contain on-premises synchronized users and / or additional cloud created security groups.
+  - These groups can only contain on-premises synchronized users and / or additional cloud created security groups.
-  - the on-premises user accounts that are synchronized and are members of this cloud created security group, can be from the same domain or cross-domain, but they all must be from the same forest.
+  - The on-premises user accounts that are synchronized and are members of this cloud created security group, can be from the same domain or cross-domain, but they all must be from the same forest.
-  - these groups are written back with the AD groups scope of [universal](/windows-server/identity/ad-ds/manage/understand-security-groups#group-scope).
+  - These groups are written back with the AD groups scope of [universal](/windows-server/identity/ad-ds/manage/understand-security-groups#group-scope).
 Your on-premises environment must support the universal group scope.
-  - groups that are larger than 50,000 members aren't supported.
+  - Groups that are larger than 50,000 members aren't supported.
-  - each direct child nested group counts as one member in the referencing group
+  - Each direct child nested group counts as one member in the referencing group
-  - reconciliation of groups between Microsoft Entra ID and Active Directory is not supported if the group is manually updated in Active Directory.
+  - Reconciliation of groups between Microsoft Entra ID and Active Directory is not supported if the group is manually updated in Active Directory.

 ### Additional information
   The following is additional information on provisioning groups to Active Directory.